mboufal/IPRO-Commuter-Safety/Code/Pitch/# Pitch.md

 Black ice on the sidewalk or something a little bit more troubling like a few street lights that are out when walking between buildings.
 Or even something a little bit more severe than this.
 Guide it allows you to know what incidents have happened where geographically so if you need to reroute you can.

-Since we're all attached or smart phones these days after you've checked the application for any recent incidents you can leave it open as all of the pages have a emergency button on the bottom it's just one tap away from making sure that if anything happens you know how it's coming immediately.
-This emergency button can be linked to local campus security or the police.

-Additionally a future for university students is walk buddy this feature allows you to request a friend to fuck you from kindness or from a transportation back to your dorm or anywhere else on campus.
-Do you know long girl have to walk in the dark alone.
-Similar to many ridesharing applications the bodies are sourced University.